zng-ui/zng/TODO/_current.md

 * All examples must be fully useable with a screen reader.
     - Test OS defaults and NVDA.

+# Focus

+* Scroll-to-focus happens when Scroll (that is a focus scope) receives focus and immediately transfers focus to first child.
+  - Should not scroll if focus moves from Scroll to descendant.
+  - Should not transfer focus to first child if first child is not in viewport?
+* Implement "focus origin", that is an widget that is not focusable, but focus navigation starts from it.
+  - Browsers set this to the element that also has the invisible caret that defines a shift+click selection start.

 # Drag & Drop